German family gets into gear for Tesla Gigafactory | DW | 22.11.2019

 The area boasts sprawling forests, 10 lakes, two rivers — and just one public Tesla "Destination Charger," hidden away on the backside of a gas station.

 Not that Peer Heineken needs this charging station, though.
 The 46-year-old proud owner of a Tesla Model 3 has his own private charging unit where he lives in Kagel, which is part of the Grünheide community.
-The IT specialist, who's involved in HR document process optimization for large companies, moved to this place from downtown Berlin seven years ago to "enable his kids to grow up in a picturesque and cozy environment," Peer tells DW.
+The IT specialist, who's involved in HR document process optimization for large companies, moved to this place from downtown Berlin seven years ago "to enable my kids to grow up in a picturesque and cozy environment," Peer tells DW.

 "As an IT specialist, I can do a lot of work without traveling too much, and if I need to travel, the new Berlin-Brandenburg Airport (BER) will be just a half-hour drive away," he told himself back then.
 The airport is still not open because of a string of delays, but is now slated to be finally inaugurated in the fall of next year.